jeanto/aepd-teda-cloud/S1_S2_FIX_PROB/README.md

 After build the project, you can specify four paramenters when executing the `run.sh` script.

 ```
-./run $1 $2 $3 $4
+./run $1 $2 $3 $4 $5
 ```

 The complete list of parameters is given below.

 `$1`
 Number of islands: this value depends on the number of cores available on your system.
-One of the islands serve as pool.

 `$2`
 Dimension: number of variables.
 Valid values are: